We hope that, by the time they are 15, most young people in care will be fully participating in their regular case planning and review.

 The practical process of planning can be flexible and informal, as the young person is not required to plan in a procedural way or adhere to timeframes.
 The young person may make limited reference to the plan as a document, but will remember and refer to the process and relationships.
 Creating a clear and comprehensive document is important, however of equal importance is ensuring that the young person has participated and felt empowered by the planning process.

-The planning process is a partnership that can lead to the formal recording of a transition plan as part of the case plan.
+The planning process is a partnership that can lead to the formal recording of a transition to adulthood plan as part of the case plan.
 It should also lead to ongoing open communication between the CSO and young person about putting the plan into action.

 Be aware that most transition to adulthood planning can be done just through routine conversations with young people.
 They will tell you what they want; you just have to listen and believe in them.

-One of the aims of effective transition planning is to ensure a sense of predictability and stability for the young person as part of their care experience and beyond.
+One of the aims of effective transition to adulthood planning is to ensure a sense of predictability and stability for the young person as part of their care experience and beyond.
 Each young person will have individual needs in relation to what stability feels like for them, and this should be explored through the planning process.

 Related forms, templates and resourcesBack to top